-&lt;sup>12 The 24 markets for which regulators to date have reported the necessary underlying stats
+11 The 29 markets for which regulators to date have reported the necessary underlying stats

 Is 5G behind the improvement from 2020 to 2021?
 Some of the leading 5G markets in Asia, South Korea, China and Taiwan, moved from the left to the right of the chart which could be promising for other countries not yet being as advanced in 5G.
-The ARPU development in Finland, France and Singapore have also improved following the introduction of 5G.
+The ARPU development in Finland, France and Singapore has also improved following the introduction of 5G.